 - 5.9 It is part of my responsibility as Accountable Officer to review the effectiveness of the system of internal control.
-My review is informed by: - (i) The work of the Board, and in particular the strategic direction it gives to the SLCC - (ii) The work of the SLCC's Audit Committee in its consideration of risk, financial management and audit reports - (iii) Comments made by the external auditor. - (iv) Reports from the internal auditor on the adequacy and effectiveness of the system of internal control - (v) The work of the SLCC's management team - 5.10 During the year 2013-2014, the SLCC has worked continuously to review and refine its systems of internal control.
-In particular we have: - Reviewed and redefined the contribution being made from internal audit - Carried out a review of policies to ensure adherence to the Equality Act 2010 - Reviewed core financial management systems and ensured adherence to them through a programme of internal audit - Completed appointments to a new management structure, and reviewed and updated the formal scheme of delegation - 5.11 I am satisfied that the SLCC has robust, proportionate and appropriate systems of control in place.
-The SLCC complies with the principles of Scottish Public Finance Manual.
+My review is informed by: - (i) The work of the Board, and in particular the strategic direction it gives to the SLCC - (ii) The work of the SLCC's Audit Committee in its consideration of risk, financial management and audit reports - (iii) Comments made by the external auditor. - (iv) Reports from the internal auditor on the adequacy and effectiveness of the system of internal control - (v) The work of the SLCC's management team - 5.10 During the year 2014-2015, the SLCC has worked continuously to review and refine its systems of internal control.
+In particular we have: - Carried out a review of IT security and developed an action plan to address areas where improvements are required - Completed appointments to a new management structure to underpin more efficient and effective delivery of our complaint handling functions - Developed our systems to ensure that we enforce compliance with our determinations - Defined our risk management appetite through a joint Board and Senior Management review.
+In turn this has informed a complete review of our risk register and risk management approach - 5.11 On my arrival at the SLCC I undertook a personal structured "due diligence" of key internal systems, processes and controls first examining the policy and then seeking assurance that this was being followed.
+As well as examining internal data and sampling information this included external "points of reference" through meetings with internal and external auditor our legal advisers, key stakeholders, and others able to comment on our exercise of our functions.
+I am satisfied that the SLCC has robust, proportionate and appropriate systems of control in place.
+The SLCC complies with the principles of the Scottish Public Finance Manual.